Lawyerist/style-guide/lawyerist-style-guide.md

 Em dashes, en dashes, and hyphens serve different purposes, and you should use them appropriately.

-An *em* dash — used to indicate a break in thought or shift in tone — should look like it does in this sentence: a long stroke with spaces between it and the words that surround it.
+An *em* dash—used to indicate a break in thought or shift in tone—should look like it does in this sentence: a long stroke *without* spaces between it and the words that surround it.

 Microsoft Word will automatically correct two hyphens to an em dash.
 In WordPress, use three hyphens.
 If you use a Mac, you can use ⌥⇧- to create an em dash.
 You can also long-press the hyphen key on iOS.

 An *en* dash is for indicating a range, such as “2–4 posts per day,” and as a compound adjective hyphen, such as “Civil War–era.”
 In practice, most people just use a hyphen instead, so you never need to use an en dash if you don’t want to.

-Microsoft Word will automatically correct space-hyphen-space to an en dash.
+Microsoft Word will automatically change space-hyphen-space to an en dash, and then you can remove the spaces manually.
 WordPress will, too, but if you need an en dash without spaces around it in WordPress, use two hyphens.
 On a Mac, use ⌥-, and you can long-press the hyphen key on iOS.

 *Note: many people use space-hyphen-space in Word instead of a proper em dash.
 However, that creates an *en* dash, not an *em* dash.
 Please do it properly.*